 We may also process Aggregated Data from your personal data but this data does not reveal your identity and as such in itself is not personal data.
 An example of this is where we review your Usage Data to work out the percentage of website users using a specific feature of our site.
 If we link the Aggregated Data with your personal data so that you can be identified from it, then it is treated as personal data.

-We need to collect the following sensitive data about you in order to deliver our services including organising events on rare diseases and ensure the safety and comfort of all attendees.
+We need to collect the following sensitive data about you in order to deliver our services including organising events on rare diseases and ensuring the safety and comfort of all attendees.

 The sensitive data may include information about your dietary requirements and accessibility requirements, occasionally health-related data.